mandeep-pitta/mp-cldr-dlkh-hol/README.md

 ## Open Data Lakehouse Runbook

-### Gaining a Competitive Advantage with Apache Iceberg

 This Open Data Lakehouse Runbook showcases the end-to-end capabilities of the Cloudera Data Platform (CDP) Open Data Lakehouse powered by Apache Iceberg.
 It guides you through a multi-functional data analytics process, covering:

 ### **Modules:**